 CHEW (Cooking Healthy, Eating Well)

-Students can sign up for free cooking classes (pdf) in our new Student Wellness Center.
-Each cooking class teaches basic cooking skills utilizing affordable ingredients and all participants walk away with free food and useful knowledge.
-Sign up online.
-Send your suggestions, questions or comments regarding CHEW classes to firstname.lastname@example.org.
+Students can sign up for free cooking classes in our Student Wellness Center.
+Each cooking class teaches basic cooking skills, utilizing affordable ingredients, and all participants walk away with free food and useful knowledge.
+Send your suggestions, questions or comments regarding CHEW classes to email@example.com.

 Peer Connections Breakfast Club

-Come pick up some quick breakfast goods at Peer Connections and sign up for some assistance with your courses while you are at it!
-The Breakfast Club is located in Peer Connections, Student Services Center 600, which is directly next to the 10th St. Parking Garage and is open Monday-Friday 10am-1pm.
+Come pick up some quick breakfast goods at Peer Connections, and sign up for some assistance with your courses while you are at it!
+The Breakfast Club is located in Peer Connections, Student Services Center 600, which is directly next to the 10th Street Parking Garage and is open Monday-Friday, 10 a.m. - 1 p.m.